Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} exponentially growing devices in modern wireless \Ac{IoT} networks, \ac{MAC} to coordinate multiple nodes contending for shared communication opportunities (in time, frequency, etc.) is increasingly challenging, especially under tight resources and large node counts \cite{macSurvey, cheng2018industrial, macSurvey2}.
-Distributed random access strategies, such as slotted ALOHA, are generally preferred because they minimize signaling overhead and do not require centralized scheduling \cite{jian2016random}.
-These advantages become particularly important as the network size grows, although the occurrence of collisions, i.e., the risk that two or more nodes attempt to access the same transmission resource, remains a significant challenge.
+\IEEEPARstart{W}{ith} exponentially growing \deniz{number of} devices in modern wireless \Ac{IoT} networks, \ac{MAC} to coordinate multiple nodes contending for shared communication opportunities (in time, frequency, etc.) is \deniz{becoming} increasingly challenging, especially under tight resources and large node counts \cite{macSurvey, cheng2018industrial, macSurvey2}.
+Distributed random access strategies like slotted ALOHA are preferred for minimizing signaling overhead and avoiding centralized scheduling \cite{jian2016random}.
+These advantages scale with network size, although collisions, i.e., the risk that two or more nodes attempt to access the same transmission resource, remain a significant challenge.
 This challenge becomes more complex in large-scale \ac{IoT} deployments for tasks such as critical infrastructure monitoring.
 When multiple nodes report the same event, e.g., multiple sensors alarm on an industrial anomaly \cite{pdm2, pdm1, longhi}, handling resource contention in a collision-free manner becomes critical.